Wivenhoe: Wivenhoe Park

 Wivenhoe Park, bordering on the town of Colchester, is the location for the University of Essex.
 The site was the home for several centuries of the Rebow family, descendants of Flemish clothweavers from Colchester.
-Wivenhoe House was designed for Isaac Martin Rebow in 1759 by Thomas Reynolds; the park itself was designed by Richard Woods. it was remodelled in 1846-7 by T. Hopper.
+Wivenhoe House was designed for Isaac Martin Rebow in 1759 by Thomas Reynolds; the park itself was designed by Richard Woods and was remodelled in 1846–1847 by Thomas Hopper.
 A view of the house across the lake was painted by John Constable on a social visit to Major-General Francis Slater Rebow in 1816 for a fee of 100 guineas.

+Governance

+There are three tiers of local government covering Wivenhoe, at parish (town), district, and county level: Wivenhoe Town Council, Colchester City Council and Essex County Council.
+The parish council is based at an office at 77 High Street.

+Administrative history

+Wivenhoe was an ancient parish in the Lexden hundred of Essex.
+When elected parish and district councils were created in 1894, Wivenhoe was given a parish council and included in the Lexden and Winstree Rural District.
+The parish was subsequently converted into an urban district in 1898.

+Wivenhoe Urban District was abolished in 1974, becoming part of a much enlarged borough of Colchester (the borough subsequently gained city status in 2022).
+A successor parish called Wivenhoe was created as part of the 1974 reforms, covering the area of the former urban district, with its parish council taking the name Wivenhoe Town Council.

 Transport

 Wivenhoe railway station is situated on the Sunshine Coast Line, a branch off the Great Eastern Main Line, which links Colchester with the seaside resorts of Clacton-on-Sea and Walton-on-the-Naze.
-Direct electric services, operated by Abellio Greater Anglia, run from Wivenhoe station to Clacton-on-Sea, Walton-on-the-Naze, Colchester and London Liverpool Street.
-The station was the junction for the now defunct line to Brightlingsea (1866-1964).
+Direct electric services, operated by Greater Anglia, run from Wivenhoe station to Clacton-on-Sea, Walton-on-the-Naze, Colchester and London Liverpool Street.
+The station was the junction for the now defunct line to Brightlingsea (1866–1964).

 The town is connected by a seasonal foot ferry service, which runs on weekends and bank holidays according to the tide from April to mid-October, across the river Colne to Fingringhoe and Rowhedge.
 A boat service also runs during the Summer with dates determined by tide, from Brightlingsea.
 Connecting water links for this service are also available from St. Osyth and East Mersea.

 Local bus services are operated by First Essex and Hedingham & Chambers.
 Routes serving Wivenhoe include the 74 from Colchester to Clacton.

 Wivenhoe is located just over one hour away from Stansted Airport and 30 minutes from Harwich International Port.